acuparse/acuparse/docs/INSTALL.md

 > **Info:** Ensure ImageMagick is installed and available.
 Otherwise, images will not get processed.

 # Invisible reCAPTCHA:
-Recaptcha loads on the login and contact forms, as well as, when requesting a password reset.
+Recaptcha loads on the authentication and contact forms, as well as, when requesting a password reset.
 * Sign up for a reCAPTCHA account at [google.com/recaptcha](https://www.google.com/recaptcha).
 * Select Invisible reCAPTCHA when registering your new site.
 * Enter your site key and secret in your site settings.